yqiuu/spectuner/docs/source/pixel_fitting.rst

 Performing the fitting
 ----------------------
 The code below demonstrates how to perform pixel-by-pixel fitting.
+It can employ a neural network to provide initial guesses, which significantly improves the fitting process.
+To use the neural network, please download the weights file from `Hugging Face <https://huggingface.co/yqiuu/Spectuner-D1/tree/main>`__.
+We highly recommend using a GPU for inference; otherwise, please set `:code:device="cpu"`.

 .. code-block:: python